Asymmetric Antibimerons: Statics and Dynamics

-where $D$ is the DMI constant, and the DMI vectors are depicted in Fig.~\ref{fig1}(b) by the red arrows; this type of DMI is allowed under the $D_{2d}$ symmetry.
 By numerical minimization~\cite{OOMMF, Beg2022} of the free energy functional, Eq.~\eqref{eq1}, we obtain an equilibrium magnetic texture shown in Fig.~\ref{fig1}(a).
-This texture is not the ground state, but a lowest excited nontrivial topological state of a system described by free energy $F$ in a certain window of material parameters~\cite{Suppl4, Suppl3}.
+This texture is not the ground state~\footnote{We note that the subsequent analysis is performed for the zero-temperature case to examine the intrinsic properties of the system.
+Crucially, the stability of AABs also persists at finite temperatures, and their robustness against thermal fluctuations is explicitly demonstrated in Sec.
+VI of the Supplemental Material at [url will be inserted by publisher], which includes Refs.~\cite{Garanin1997, Evans2012,Vervelaki2024,Pizzochero2020,Gong2017,Huang2017_2}.}, but a lowest excited nontrivial topological state of a system described by free energy $F$ in a certain window of material parameters~\cite{Suppl4, Suppl3}.
 AABs are asymmetric spin textures consisting of an antivortex and a crescent-shaped vortex (red and blue regions in Fig.~\ref{fig1}(a), respectively).
 By comparing with a symmetric bimeron~\cite{Gobel2019}, shown in Fig.~\ref{fig1}(d) and having a different DMI [Fig.~\ref{fig1}(e)], where vortex and antivortex have the same arched shape, the antivortex in the AAB is more elliptically symmetric and plays a dominant role as being more energetically favorable for the DMI given by Eq.~\eqref{eq2}, and thus this texture is called an antibimeron.

-To explain the asymmetric shape of the AAB we analyze the influence of the DMI [Eq.~\eqref{eq2}] on the spin texture, as among the energy terms in Eq.~\eqref{eq1} only the DMI energetically favors out-of-plane spin canting and transforms the uniform magnetic state to a swirling one~\cite{Suppl2}.
-This DMI prefers the formation of an antivortex, which has lower energy than the vortex.
-However, as a single antivortex cannot be stabilized by itself in a uniform in-plane FM background due to the topological constraints, the formation of a vortex with the opposite polarization is required.
-As a consequence, a coupled pair of vortex and antivortex is formed.
-Since a symmetric vortex has a higher energy, it is less stable compared to the antivortex and gets deformed to minimize overall energy of the AAB, i.e., vortex wraps around the antivortex in a crescent shape, resulting in an asymmetric shape of the AAB~\cite{Suppl3}.
+To explain the asymmetric shape of the AAB we analyze the influence of the DMI [Eq.~\eqref{eq2}] on the spin texture, as among the energy terms in Eq.~\eqref{eq1} only the DMI energetically favors out-of-plane spin canting, transforming the uniform magnetic state into a swirling one~\cite{Suppl2}.
+This DMI prefers the formation of an antivortex, which has lower energy than a vortex.
+However, as a single antivortex cannot be stabilized by itself in a uniform in-plane FM background due to the topological constraints, the formation of a vortex with the opposite polarization becomes necessary.
+This leads to the creation of a coupled vortex-antivortex pair.
+Since a symmetric vortex has higher energy, it is less stable than the antivortex and undergoes deformation to minimize the overall energy of the AAB.
+Specifically, the vortex wraps around the antivortex in a crescent-like configuration, giving rise to the asymmetric shape of the AAB~\cite{Suppl3}.

-AABs have interesting topological properties.
-In general, a nontrivial spin texture is characterized by the topological charge:
+AABs exhibit intriguing topological properties.
+In general, a nontrivial spin texture is characterized by its topological charge: